 further from and yet towards,

 and will again,

-and also home.
+and also named as home.

 “This week’s employment figures are good news for working people.
 With our country facing new risks in the global economy, we will stick to our plan to continue delivering jobs and security across the UK.”